-4. Insured parcels bearing evidence of violation or damage must Notice of damage, have the facts noted on them and be marked with the stamp of the Office making the note, or a document drawing attention to the violation or damage must be forwarded with the parcel
+4. Insured parcels bearing evidence of violation or damage must have the facts noted on them and be marked with the stamp of the office making the note, or document drawing attention to the violation or damage must be forwarded with the parcels.